A tail-shape actuarial index based on equal level relationships between Value at Risk and Expected Shortfall: Illustration of -index for standard loss models

 and $D_X = (1-1/e, 1)$. \end{example}

-In Figure \ref{fig-1} are illustrated together the $\theta_p(X)$-curves for the aforementioned models.
-Among these models, the Uniform distribution displays the less dangerous tail behaviour (fastest tail decay), while the exponential distribution displays the more dangerous beha\-viour (slowest tail decay).
-Although the exponential model is not considered as a heavy tail distribution, it can be actually used as a benchmark to distinguish if a loss distribution provides heavy tail characteristics.
-In this view, $\theta_{\mbox{ Exp}}$ provides a natural (normalized) bound for classifying the pure tail risk of a loss distribution (i.e. excluding location and scale effects) as one of a light-tailed or heavy-tailed status, checking if $\theta$-index for a loss distribution lies (systematicaly) below or above the $\theta_{\mbox{ Exp}}$ curve.
+In Figure \ref{fig-1} are illustrated together the $\theta$-curves for the aforementioned basic parametric models.
+Among these three models, the Uniform distribution displays the less dangerous tail behaviour (fastest tail decay), while the exponential distribution displays the slowest tail decay.